Number of killed in Gaza Strip announced

-BAKU, Azerbaijan, November 12.
-The death toll in the Gaza Strip has risen to 11,078, the UN Office for the Coordination of Humanitarian Affairs, citing the Ministry of Health of the Palestinian enclave said, Trend reports.
+БАКУ /Trend/ - The death toll in the Gaza Strip has exceeded 12 thousand people, the press service of the Gaza government wrote on its Facebook page, Trend reports.

-It is reported that the death toll of Palestinians in Gaza has reached 11,078, including 4,506 children and 3,027 women.
+It is reported that since October 7, more than 12 thousand people have died in the Gaza Strip, including 5 thousand children and adolescents, as well as 3,300 women.

+It is noted that about 30 thousand people were injured during this period, 75 percent of them were children and women.

 A combined attack was carried out on Israel on the morning of October 7, 2023.
 From the beginning, a massive rocket attack began from the territory of the Gaza Strip, followed by the penetration of militants by land, water, and air.